gandolphinnn/npm_graphics2/README.md

 Any contributions you make are **greatly appreciated**.

-Feel free to assign yourself an open issue or open a new one.
+Feel free to assign yourself an open issue or create a new one.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".